petereast/COMP1_2014/COMP1_2014_Task2.md

 **Answer** the following questions:

 1. Where would be a good place in the program to keep track of whether the ace is high or not?
 Remember that the aces' value will be set before a game is started and it will not change for the duration of the game.

+    As part of a list of other options, each of which is a record which can be access by a function which returns the boolean     value for the switch, this can then be used in the if statement.

 2. Name the function that will need to be altered so that **`5.
 Options`** is part of the main menu.

+    `DisplayMenu`

+    `GetMenuChoice`

 3. Name the function that will need to be modified so that card value comparisons will work correctly now that aces can be either high or low.

+    `IsNextCardHigher`

 ###Pseudo-code
 You will need four additional functions to make this improvement possible: